-Armstrong Campus @ Georgia Southern University - CRP has worked with Dr. Kathryn Craven on studies investigating the potential causes of egg mortality in loggerhead nests, as well as influecnce that the mother turtle's cloacal secretions have on bacterial and fungal growth within the nest.
+Armstrong Campus @ Georgia Southern University - CRP has worked with Dr. Kathryn Craven on studies investigating the potential causes of egg mortality in loggerhead nests, as well as influences that the mother turtle's cloacal secretions have on bacterial and fungal growth within the nest.
 Specifically, Dr. Craven collects unhatched eggs to culture and identify bacteria and fungi growing in the nests.
 CRP has also helped Dr. Craven and her colleagues study the terrestrial invertebrate community that utilize turtle nests and the impact that ants have on emergence success.
 Dr. Craven is also the Faculty Advisor for the Terrapin Educational Research Program of Savannah (TERPS), a multi-institutional organization dedicated to the conservation of the Carolina diamondback terrapin in the Greater Savannah Region and the Georgia low country.

 University of North Carolina, Chapel Hill - CRP has recently begun work with Dr. Ken Lohmann and his graduate student, Kayla Clark, investigating hypotheses that seek to explain why sea turtles are attracted to and ultimately consume marine plastics.
 This work is ongoing, but the results should shed light on a globally important threat to sea turtle survival.